The People of Hitachi: Saving Infrastructure with Water Leakage Detection Sensor

 - Table of Contents

 In order to solve this problem, Hitachi has developed a proprietary ultra-sensitive vibration sensor (“water leakage detection sensor”).
-The sensor is installed on underground water pipes and detects vibrations unique to leaks, which enables locations with suspected leaks to be identified remotely.
+The sensor is installed on underground water pipes and detects vibrations unique to leaks, which enables areas with suspected leaks to be identified remotely.
 Masahiro Takeshima of Government & Public Corporation Information Systems Division at Hitachi, Ltd., who leads this development project, spoke about the behind-the-scenes of the creation of this sensor.

 Reason for tackling leakage detection